zaidpitafi/heartsim/readme.md

 ## Usage

+### To Install Required Python Packages

+- If you reinstall operating system, then run following command to install all required packages before running the code.

+`
+sudo python3 -m pip install --break-system-packages -r requirements.txt `

+### To Run Simulator Code

 - To Run the simulator use the framework_heartsim_continous.py file and specify option.
 - Option 0 is for arbitrary HR and RR combination, in this case specify HR and RR
 - Option 1 to 5 are for the standard HR and RR combinations